Nandivaleamol/otp-validation-api/README.md

 2. Create the MySQL database and configure the application to connect to it.

-3. Create the User entity with the necessary fields, including name, email, password, and OTP.
+3. Create the User entity with the necessary fields, including firstName, lastName, email, password.

 4. Use Lombok annotations to generate getters, setters, constructors, and other boilerplate code.